 There are three common types of dehumidifiers in the market.
 A mechanical/ refrigeration, absorption/ desiccant, and thermoelectric.
-By keeping the humidity level in a room between 35-55 percent, a dehumidifier will reduce the number of molds, mildew, and other microbes growth.
+By keeping the humidity level in a room not more than 50 percent, a dehumidifier will reduce the number of molds, mildew, and other microbes growth.
 It will also make the air much more breathable, free from allergies and musty mold smell.
 As for non-health benefits, it will protect your household items from rust and decay due to excessive moisture.
 You can learn more about the benefits of dehumidifier here.

 How Does a Dehumidifier Works?

 A dehumidifier will suck damp air in a room, extracts the moisture out, and blows back out the dry air.
 In typical fashion, dehumidifiers can be broken down into four component parts: a fan compressor, cooling coils, plastic reservoir, and reheater.
 The front reservoir collects the dripping water through condensation.
 At back, there will be a gravity drainage pump that can be used to pumps water straight to a floor drain underneath the device.
 Advanced models have a built-in pump internal motor that draws the water straight out of the dehumidifier.
-With either of the continuous drainage option active, you do not have to rely on the removable bucket to collect water and empty it when it’s full.
+With either of the continuous drainage option active, you do not have to rely on the removable bucket to collect water and empty it when it's full.
 The reheated air will be exhausted back to the room and the whole dehumidification cycle repeat itself.
 All full-sized dehumidifier will have a humidistat that measures the relative humidity (RH).
-You can program the humidity to an ideal level (usually between 35 to 55 percent) and the dehumidifier will run until the desired point is achieved.
+You can program the humidity level between 30 to 50 percent and the dehumidifier will run until the desired point is achieved.

 How Do Refrigeration Dehumidifier Works?